wetryingtodorock/getblock-docs/en/rpc-service/doge/json-rpc/doge_getconnectioncount.md

 ---
-title: doge:getconnectioncount \[POST\]
+title: doge:getconnectioncount - Dogecoin
-description: Returns the number of connections to other nodes.
+description: Example code for the doge:getconnectioncount json-rpc method. Сomplete guide on how to use doge:getconnectioncount json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters